Freezard/hots-loot-chest-calc/README.md

 # HotS Reroll Calc
-Helps you determine when to consider rerolling loot chests.
+Helps determine when to consider rerolling loot chests.

 Website can be found at https://freezard.github.io/hots-reroll-calc/